Michigan Change of Domicile Lawyers

 Representing Men with Change of Domicile Cases in Oakland, Macomb, Wayne, Livingston, Washtenaw, Monroe, Lapeer & St. Clair Counties

 After a divorce, your former spouse may want to move for a number of reasons.
 They may find a better job, need to move to a safer neighborhood, or want to move to be closer to friends and family.
-However, if you share custody with your former spouse, a move could put a strain on your relationship with your children.
+However, if you share joint legal custody with your former spouse, a move could put a strain on your relationship with your children.

 If you are worried that your former spouse will move away with your child, the attorneys at the American Divorce Association for Men can help you assert your rights as a parent.
-There is a pre-existing law regarding custody or parenting time that restricts a change of domicile without court order or consent of the other parent.
-Moving children more than 100 miles from their current residence is also prohibited if there is pending or former litigation regarding the child.
-Exercising parenting time long distance often becomes complicated and expensive, and without compromise, the situation can quickly become contentious between the parents.
+There is a pre-existing Michigan law regarding custody or parenting time that restricts a change of domicile without court order or consent of the other parent.

 An attorney can help you if your ex is trying to relocate with your child.
 Call 248-356-2326 to schedule a free consultation with our experienced attorneys today.